opennorth/represent-boundaries/README.md

 For all API documentation, including filters and geospatial queries, [read the API reference](http://represent.opennorth.ca/api/#boundaryset).

-## What It Doesn't Do

-Represent Boundaries doesn't support:

-* Versioning of boundary sets or boundaries
-* Hierarchies of boundary sets
-* Points in addition to polygons

-If you need those features, have a look at [MapIt](http://mapit.poplus.org/).
-That said, users have found workarounds or built small Django apps to fill in these gaps.
-For example, [Imago](https://github.com/opencivicdata/imago) introduces "temporal sets" to add dates to boundary sets.
-[Represent Postcodes](https://github.com/rhymeswithcycle/represent-postcodes) adds support for Canadian postal codes, a type of point.
-Instead of versioning, most users namespace boundary sets with a year: for example, `federal-electoral-districts-2003` or `federal-electoral-districts-2013`.

-Advantages of Represent Boundries over MapIt:

-* Definition files give you fine-grain control over how data is loaded into the API, in particular how boundaries are named and identified, without having to write custom import scripts.
-* Boundary sets are used to organize boundaries and to publish metadata like information on the data's provenance.
-MapIt assigns types to areas to easily find all boundaries belonging to the same boundary set: for example, [all London wards](http://mapit.mysociety.org/areas/LBW).
-However, MapIt cannot publish metadata about an area type.
-* Represent Boundaries is a much smaller code base, making it easier to extend.
-For example, if you would like to create colorful map tile layers, check out [Represent Maps](https://github.com/JoshData/represent-maps) by Joshua Tauberer, which extends Represent Boundaries.

 ## Update data

 After running Represent Boundaries for a while, you may need to add new shapefiles, update a shapefile, or correct an error in your definition file.
 The `loadshapefiles` management command offers many options to make data management easy.
 To see all options, run: